intellectivelab/docs.intellectivelab.com/_docs/tutorials/unity-8-user-guide.md

     To log in, go to the URL provided in email, and log in with one of the account User IDs provided.

-|**Note**: To run Unity in demo mode, without impacting other SharePoint sessions, please open a Private Browser window and enter the Unity Application URL provided above.
+|**Note**: To run Unity in demo mode, without impacting other SharePoint sessions, please open a Private Browser window and enter the Unity Application URL provided in the email you received.

 # Unity User Interface Overview

 When a user signs into Unity the default behavior is to display a list of [Favorite](#favorites) files, which are files the user has tagged as a Favorite.
-For Evaluation purposes, a short list of files has been tagged as a Favorites.
+For the Pre-Configured SharePoint Demo, a short list of files has been tagged as Favorites.

 ## Folder View